Its-Just-Nans/can-be-useful/js-github-api/README.md

 Contact the github API with javascript.

 Not used anymore because of the API rate limit.
+Now using the GraqhQL API.

 ## Usage